Otto Muehl: Artistic activity after Actionism (1971 to 2013)

 From 1971 onward, Muehl produced no more public actions.
 He became a painter in the expressionist style, and held regular lessons on painting for his communards in his Friedrichshof commune.
 He also directed several short movies there, such as the "Friedrichshofer Kinderfilme" (Children's Films of Friedrichshof), which starred the children born within the commune.

 While serving prison time for the sexual abuse of minors, Muehl continued to be artistically engaged: he painted around 300 pictures and wrote about art theory.

 In spite of his Parkinson's disease, Muehl continued to be artistically active into old age.
 In 2002, he developed a method of digital painting that he called "electric painting films".

 In 2008, Muehl had a show at New York’s Maccarone gallery, which was reviewed in the September 2008 issue of “Art in America.”
 Author Eleanor Heartney wrote, “Muehl has titled this exhibition’Temple Destroyer,’ indicating his attitude toward orthodoxies of all kinds.”

 Between 1998 and his death Muehl had two major solo exhibitions at the Vienna Museum for applied art.

 In 2010 Muehl celebrated his 85th birthday, on this occasion the Leopold Museum in Vienna showed an extensive exhibition of his late work.

+A substantial body of Muehl's work is held by the Wiener Aktionismus Museum in Vienna, whose collection is based on the former Friedrichshof Collection.